A boardroom of students in a lecture

 Option 1: A third business specialisation

-You can select another business specialisation to improve your international business outlook.
+Select another business specialisation to enhance your international business acumen.

 Option 2: An arts, design or science specialisation

-You can select a specialisation from another of Curtin's study area (for example, Chinese Language, Digital Design, Environmental Planning, Journalism, Social Justice or Web Media) to help you enter a specific industry.
+Select a specialisation from another study area (for example, Chinese Language, Digital Design, Environmental Planning, Journalism, Social Justice or Web Media) to give you expertise for a specific industry.

 Option 3: Four elective units

-You can choose elective units from any course offered at Curtin, provided you meet the unit prerequisites.
+Choose electives from any Curtin undergraduate course in which you meet the unit prerequisites.

 Step C: Choose your capstone experience